-PRELIMINARY PROSPECTUS
+PROSPECTUS

-Class A shares

-Representing Limited Liability Company Interests
+New Fortress Energy LLC 20,000,000 Class A shares Representing Limited Liability Company Interests

-This is the initial public offering of Class A shares representing limited liability company interests of NFE Financial Holdings LLC.
-We are offering Class A shares.
+This is the initial public offering of Class A shares representing limited liability company interests of New Fortress Energy LLC.
+We are offering 20,000,000 Class A shares.
 We were recently formed by New Fortress Energy Holdings LLC and have elected to be treated as a corporation for U.S. federal income tax purposes.
-We expect that the initial public offering price will be between \$ and \$ per Class A share.
+The initial public offering price is \$14.00 per Class A share.

 Prior to this offering, there has been no public market for our Class A shares.
-We intend to apply to list our Class A shares on the New York Stock Exchange under the symbol "NFE."
+We have been authorized to list our Class A shares on the Nasdaq Global Select Market under the symbol "NFE."